nago3579/eventlooparticle/The Event Loop Explained.md

 Here is the event loop while our code is running.

 ![blocked event loop](https://i.imgur.com/C1P1MR7.jpg)
 It is stuck in our Javascript infinite loop.
-The website can't re-render or handle other events, like clicks, because we haven't given control back to the browser.
+The website can't re-render or handle other events, like clicks, because we haven't given control back to the browser. <!-- and the browser has no notion -->

 This is called blocking the event loop.
 Long tasks like loops can unintentionally block the event loop, and make web apps and sites feel slow and unresponsive.